bkshepherd/DaisySeedProjects/README.md

 ## Software Projects:
 ### 1. [Guitar Multi-Effect Pedal](Software/GuitarPedal/README.md)
-The software that can run on any of the custom Guitar Pedal hardware projects listed below.
+The software that can run on any of the custom Guitar Pedal hardware projects listed below as well at the PedalPCB Terrarium hardware.
 This software is a flexible platform that abstracts the underlying Guitar Pedal hardware and allows a collection of Effects Modules to run on any of those hardware platforms.

 ## Hardware Projects:
 ### 1. [Guitar Effect Pedal in 1590b Enclosure](Hardware/GuitarPedal1590b/README.md) (Through-hole parts)